accesscode-2-1/unit-0/2015-03-08 boolean and while.md

 1. To understand how to chain conditionals using `else if`.
 2. To know all the ways to combine boolean expressions.
-4. To understand how to repeat statements in loops using `while`.
+4. To understand how to repeat statements in loops using `while`, using conditions and `break`.

 Complex conditionals